Residence Nil Rate Band (RNRB): Facts

 Learn about the availability of the RNRB for clients.
 Planning aspects are covered in the RNRB planning article

-- Starting on 6 April 2017, the RNRB is being phased in over four tax years
+- Starting on 6 April 2017, the RNRB was phased in over four tax years

 - When calculating IHT due, the RNRB is deducted before deducting the general NRB